ManCal70/AzureLabs/O365_IP_ADDRESSES_TO_UDR/README.md

-### Automation script to import all Office365 IP addresses into a UDR with NextHop 'Internet'
+### Automation script to import all Office365 IP addresses into a UDR with NextHop 'Internet'.
+### The script shows what is possible in its simplest form, with more time and planning it can be more elaborate.

 ### Why did I publish this script?
 One use case which has become more common of late due to Covid-19, is in a Windows Virtual Desktop enviroment where customers are wanting to force tunnel traffic.
 This means on-prem advertises a default route into Azure, and all traffic is routed to on-prem.
 For security reasons, some Enterprises require force tunneling.
 This introduces some challenges with the desktops and also Office365.